What is hair porosity?

 - takes a long time to get wet, sometimes even repelling water

-- looks almost exactly the same when it is wet
+- often looks almost exactly the same when it is wet

 - does not absorb products